 Save your hot dishes for last.
 The last thing that you want is to serve cold pancakes and waffles on your dish.

+I hope you loved these breakfast board ideas and easy DIY!
 Share some of your favorite breakfast board ideas below!